 Reading from a source (say production) and writing masked data into a target (usually non-production).

 Masking of test data in storage removes any traces like logs or changes in data captures.
 This data masking process is standard for protecting copies of sensitive data in non-production environments such as development and testing.
-Static data masking replaces sensitive values with fictitious, yet realistic equivalents.
-The masked data meets data compliance requirements when it is irreversible back to the original data.
+With static data masking, the masked data meets data compliance requirements when it is irreversible back to the original data.
 This technique temporarily hides or replaces sensitive data in transit, leaving the original at-rest data intact and unaltered.

 This technique is not considered data masking.
 It generates new data in lieu of existing data, keeping the data structure intact.
 It's used for scenarios like greenfield application development.